arnlaugs/Fys-stk-project3/README.md

 **SMV_emnist.py**

-Loads the date and train using Sklearn's support vector machine with polynomial kernal.
+Loads the EMNIST data and trains using Scikit-learn's support vector machine with polynomial kernal.

+**Keras_emnist.py**

+Loads the EMNIST data and trains using a Keras convolution neural network.
+Saves the architecture and weights of the system.

+**load_conv.py**

+Loads the configuration from *Keras_emnist.py* and makes figures based on the results of the test data.